sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ## Exercise 5: Implementing Microsoft Entra ID integration features in AD DS (READ ONLY)

+In this exercise, you will enable and configure several Microsoft Entra ID features in Active Directory Domain Services (AD DS), including password writeback, pass-through authentication, and password protection.

-This exercise has been made read-only, as synchronization may take up to 72 hours to fully take effect.
+This exercise has been made **Read-only**, as synchronization may take up to 72 hours to fully take effect.

 ### Task 1: Enable password writeback in Microsoft Entra Connect

+In this task, you will configure password writeback in Microsoft Entra Connect to enable Active Directory users to reset their passwords using Microsoft Entra ID.
+This process will allow changes to be synchronized between the two environments, ensuring users can reset their passwords in either system.

 1. On **SEA-ADM1**, on the **Start** menu, expand **Azure AD Connect (1)**, and then select **Azure AD Connect (2)**.